 The president of the National Council is Adbelkader Bensalah.
 Women represent 5.5% of the total members of the Council.
 The National Council is a legislative branch and must approve any law approved by the National Assembly with a three-quarters majority.

-Bouteflika announced his independent candidacy for a third term at a rally in Algiers on 12 February 2009.
-Other candidates running in this election were Louisa Hanoune: candidate of the Trotskyist Workers' Party (PT), Moussa Touati: candidate of the Algerian National Front (FNA), Mohammed Said: independent candidate (Party of Justice and Liberty), Djahid Younsi: candidate of the Movement for National Reform and Ali Fawzi Rebaine: candidate of the Ahd 54.
+Other candidates running in this election were Ali Benfils for the Independents, Louisa Hanoune: candidate of the Workers' Party (PT), Moussa Touati: candidate of the Algerian National Front (FNA), Abdelaziz Belaid for the Front for the Future Party, Ali Fawzi Rebaine for Ahd 54.

 |Candidates and parties||Votes||%|